pepicrft/dotfiles.nix/README.md

 ## Useful commands

-- `nix run . swift`: Run it whenever we change something in the home manager configuration.
+- `nix run . switch`: Run it whenever we change something in the home manager configuration.
 - `nix flake update`: Update the programs in the dependency graph and reflect the updates in the lockfile.